by oOo0oOo

 Q: Which transport should I choose?

-when remote or web‑based clients need HTTP access, and protect them with LEAN_LSP_MCP_TOKEN
+A: stdio is simplest for local IDE integration.
+Use streamable-http or sse when remote or web‑based clients need HTTP access, and protect them with LEAN_LSP_MCP_TOKEN.

 Q: How are rate limits handled for external tools?
 A: All external search tools are limited to 3 requests per 30 seconds to respect provider quotas.